Name Publisher

 Person Title

 Dodd II, Anne A narrative of the life of Mrs. Charlotte Charke, (youngest daughter of Colley Cibber, Esq;) Containing, I. An Account of her Birth, Education, and mad Pranks committed in her Youth.
 II.
 Her coming on the Stage; Success there; and sundry Theatrical Anecdotes.
 III.
-Her Marriage to Mr. Charke, and its Consequences.
+Her Marriage to Mr. Charks, and its Consequences.
 IV.
-Her Adventures in Mens Cloaths, and being belov'd by a Lady of great Fortune, who intended to marry her.
+Her Adventures in Mens Cloaths, going by the Name of Mr. Brown, and being belov'd by a Lady of great Fortune, who intended to marry her.
 V. Her being Gentleman to a certain Peer.
 VI.
-Her commencing Scrolling - Player; with various and surprizing Vicissitudes of Fortune, during nine Years Peregrination.
+Her commencing Scrolling - Player; with various and surprizing vicissirudes [sic] of Fortune, during nine Years Peregrination.
 VII.
 Her turning Pastry Cook, &c. in Wales.
-With several extremely humourous and interesting Occurrences. written by herself.
+With several extremely humourons [sic] and interesting Occarrences [sic].
+Written by herself.
+The Second Edition.

 Dodd II, Anne An enquiry into the behaviour of our great churchmen since the reformation in the enacting and executing of penal laws against papists and Protestant diffenters.